Tackling Another Common Question: Can’t I just go to a bank?

 Reason #1: “No experience in this industry.”
 Most of our clients entering into franchise ownership have very little to no direct experience in the industry into which they plan to open their franchise.
 And as a matter of fact, I work with a number of brands who prefer for someone to have no direct experience in the industry.
 If a borrower had direct experience, there would not be much of a need to buy into a franchised business model.
 When lenders turn down applications for this reason, this tells me they might not have a lot of experience financing franchise purchases or that they might not fully understand what franchising is about.
 Here at Benetrends, we work with both major national lenders as well as smaller local lenders that understand how the franchise model of business works and that buying franchise model helps mitigate the borrower’s potential lack of experience in that industry.

 Reason #2: “We are not familiar with this franchise.”
 Most banks consider any franchise brand with under 50 units in operation (sometimes this number is 100) to be an “emerging franchise brand.”
-This means for the most part, they view these franchises under the same scope as a non-franchise startup and these are typically more difficult to secure financing for.
-The fact is, the majority of franchise systems never cross the 100+ unit threshold.
+This means for the most part, they view these franchises under the same scope as a non-franchise startup, and these are typically more difficult to secure financing for.
+The fact is, the majority of franchise systems never cross the 100-plus unit threshold.
 Therefore, the majority of franchise concepts are viewed by most lenders as emerging brands.
 To combat this, Benetrends does a deep dive into the FDD of each and every brand we represent.
 We get a firm understanding of the business model and the branding and not only do we pitch the borrower to our banks, but we pitch the franchise concept as well.
-That is what has led to our success to securing financing for all of the emerging brands we have helped become mature brands over the last 35 years.
+That is what has led to our success to securing financing for all of the emerging brands we have helped become mature brands over the last 35-plus years.

 Reason #3: “The borrower is not going to be the operator/the business is in another town.”
 Every bank’s credit box is a little bit different from the next.
 All banks have different appetites for businesses in different industries and different types of business models.
 Some banks prefer the owner/operator business model, while others prefer the semi-absentee model as it allows the borrower to continue to bring in outside income through other gainful employment.
 In this scenario, the borrower will not be relying on the business to cover his/her personal expenses and this could strengthen the application.
 Benetrends has been able to secure financing for plenty of business owners who do not run the day-to-day operations of the businesses they own.
 If this is the case, it is important to address this is in the business plan and provide a resume for the full-time general manager and if there is going to be one, the assistant manager.
 Thus we are able to help mitigate any concerns the lender may have about who is going to be running the business.